bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 5. Set iterator’s [pointer before reference](https://dom.spec.whatwg.org/#nodeiterator-pointer-before-reference) to beforeNode.
 6. Return node.

-[NodeIterator/nextNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/nextNode "The NodeIterator.nextNode() method returns the next node in the set represented by the NodeIterator and advances the position of the iterator within the set.
-The first call to nextNode() returns the first node in the set.")
+[NodeIterator/nextNode](https://developer.mozilla.org/en-US/docs/Web/API/NodeIterator/nextNode 'The NodeIterator.nextNode() method returns the next node in the set represented by the NodeIterator and advances the position of the iterator within the set.
+The first call to nextNode() returns the first node in the set.')

 In all current engines.